Lin-Buo-Ren/uuu-snap/README.md

 Refer [snap/README.md](snap/README.md) for user-oriented information.

+## Project obsoletion notice

+The packaging work of this snap is now transferred to the upstream, please refer to [NXPmicro/mfgtools: Freescale/NXP I.MX Chip image deploy tools.](https://github.com/NXPmicro/mfgtools) for more info.

+This project will be archived and serve for educational purposes.

 ## Remaining Tasks
 Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325)) are working to land snap install documentation and the [snapcraft.yaml](https://github.com/Lin-Buo-Ren/snapcrafters-template-plus/blob/master/snap/snapcraft.yaml) upstream so Universal Update Utility can authoritatively publish future releases.